Who Knew You Could Make Money Doing THAT? 52 Super Weird Ideas to Inspire You

 40. Provide Services to Pot Smokers

-Now that marijuana is legal in Colorado and Washington, there are opportunities to make money offering new services.
+Now that marijuana is legal in several states, there are opportunities to make money offering new services.

 For example, Forbes magazine recently reported on the rise of pot-friendly hotels and marijuana tourism companies.